BlockMedical/BlockMedical/README.md

 from the Smart Contract that can be used ot interact with other applications build out that utilize the same Smart Contract and BMD ERC20 tokens.

+# How to Upload Code and Data
-# Web App for Browser
+## Web App for Browser
 https://github.com/BlockMedical/bc-ipfs is a web-based app that starts a local IPFS daemon along with a local `npm` web-server.
 Behind the scene, it also tap into Ethereum blockchain for you to interact with the Smart Contract.
 The wallet requires you to use FireFox browser to interact with Ethereum.